reduxjs/redux-toolkit/docs/usage/usage-guide.md

 ### Defining Action Creators with `createAction`

 Writing action creators by hand can get tedious.
-Redux Starter Kit provides a function called `createAction`, which simply generates an action creator that uses the given action type, and turns its argument into the `payload` field:
+Redux Toolkit provides a function called `createAction`, which simply generates an action creator that uses the given action type, and turns its argument into the `payload` field:

 ```js
 const addTodo = createAction('ADD_TODO')